lornebb/Building-Block-Body/README.md

 * Progression logging - where a user can track a history of what exercises have been completed and how they did.
 Eg. rep progression, speed progression etc.

 * Video integration of exercise into application.
-So each excersise logged can also include an inline player or uploaded video of the workout.
+So each exercise logged can also include an inline player or uploaded video of the workout.
 Will most likely also include review process here for user security.

 * Video integration to be saved privately for users tracking or filming their own progression for reference later on.